jcinnamond/dotup/README.md

 The project works in a pretty standard way.
 All the dotfiles are stored in a git repo and are then symlinked into place under your home directory.
-The `dotup` bash script is designed to make it easy to set this up.
+The `dotup` bash script is designed to make it easy to set this up and manage it.

-When run for the first time it will check out the repo to $HOME/.dotup and them symlink all of the files under `dotfiles` to the corresponding place under your home directory.
-For example, placing a file under `dotfiles/.ssh/rc` will result in it being symlinked to $HOME/.ssh/rc.
-If a file already exists at the symlink destination then it is copied to
-$HOME/.dotup/restore before being replaced by a symlink.
+When run for the first time it will check out the repo to `$HOME/.dotup` and them symlink all of the files under `.dotup/dotfiles` to the corresponding place under your home directory.
+For example, placing a file under `dotfiles/.ssh/rc` will result in it being symlinked to `$HOME/.ssh/rc`.
+If a file already exists at the symlink destination then it is copied to `$HOME/.dotup/restore` before being replaced by a symlink.

-I've tried to follow a principle of being non-destructive so as well as copying existing files to the `restore` directory the script will occasionally refuse to do things.
+Dotup tries to be non-destructive when it runs.
+In addition to copying existing files to the `restore` directory, the script also occasionally refuses to do things.
 If this happens it will try to tell you what happened and why.
 In spite of this approach, there is still a risk that things will go wrong, so make sure you know what you're doing and be careful to back files up before using this tool.

 Updating dotfiles
 =================

+You can see if there are any pending changes by running:

+    dotup status

+This will show you two things.
+First, it shows you any files that you have modified or added to your dotfiles directory but haven't committed yet.
+Second, it shows any new commits that have been pushed to github that you haven't applied yet, or any commits that you have made locally that haven't been pushed to github yet.

+If you make any local modifications you need to add them to the repo, push it to github and then run `dotup` on other machines to pull in the changes.
+There are two ways to manage the repo: using the dotup helpers or running cp/ln/git manually.
+These approaches are not exclusive, so you can mix and match them as you desire.

 Using dotup helpers
 -------------------